codepo8/developer-advocacy-handbook/create-slide-decks.md

 ## Share and enjoy

-Once you\'re done with your slides and you are happy with them don\'t forget that sharing is caring.
+Once you\'re done with your slides and you are happy with them, don\'t forget that sharing is caring.

 This could happen internally and externally.
 Sharing your decks in